Myelodysplastic syndromes (MDS) are a type of rare blood cancer where you don't have enough healthy blood cells.

-It may be offered to people with more serious types of MDS, and may improve blood production and slow down the progress of MDS.
+It's sometimes offered to people with more serious types of MDS, and may improve blood production and slow down the progress of MDS.

 Chemotherapy is sometimes given if you have a type of MDS that increases your risk of AML.

 Your chemotherapy treatment will probably be similar to that used for AML.
-Read about how AML is treated.

 Stem cell (bone marrow) transplant